patchoo/patchoo/README.md

 The patchoo EA, Casper buildings and departments can now be used either individually or in combination to form custom triggers for software / policy deployment.
 You can now have a three level deployment system ranging from everyone -> building -> department .. and custom EA or any combination you need.

+Lastly take note of a new policy required in the documentation.
+This is so we can have authenticated FV2 reboots so macOS upgrades won't immediately stick at the FV2 login screen.

 28th April 2016 - EA support is buggy.
 Can download but changes are not saved back to JSS currently.
+This is still on the to do list.

+11th Jan 2017 - I now consider this fork ready for production use.
+It's been through some major work in the past few months.
+Documentation will be updated soon.

 Richard (franton).